Choose another writer in this calendar:

 After returning to his native Providence, Lovecraft became interested in his own New England heritage, evoking its topography, history, and society.
 This period produced such stories as 'The Colour out of Space,' 'The Dunwich Horror,' 'The Shadow over Innsmouth,' 'The Thing on the Doorstep,' 'The Dreams in the Witch House.'
 Many tales utilize a pseudo-mythical framework, termed the 'Cthulhu Mythos.'
-The first installment in the series, 'The Call of Cthulhu,' a narrative-within-anarrative, appeared in the February 1928 issue of Weird Tales.
+Noteworthy, Lovecraft invented it for the entertainment of his readers: he never took the mythology too seriously.
+The first installment in the series, 'The Call of Cthulhu,' a narrative-within-a narrative, appeared in the February 1928 issue of Weird Tales.
 In this complex story he created his basic myth of the Old Ones and Elder Race, which wandered on earth long before the appearance of Homo Sapiens.
 They are not "real" gods by nature, but extraterrestials.
 Cthulhu was a being that had come from the depths space and was buried in the sunken city of R'lyeh.

 Principal Cthulhu Mythos stories:

 August Derleth wrote many stories based on fragmentary texts by Lovecraft, including novels: